We’re making hate unprofitable by persuading advertisers to pull their support from publications that spread hate and division.

 History has shown us time and again the dangers of demonising foreigners and minorities

 After what it called “decades of sustained and unrestrained anti-foreigner abuse, misinformation and distortion”, the United Nations has accused some British newspapers of “hate speech”.
 UK experts are now warning that hate crime is being “fuelled and legitimised” by the media.
 Relentlessly hostile and often inaccurate headlines have been described by charities as “dangerous”.
 But, indirectly, nearly all of us are funding them.

 The Role of Advertisers

-The overwhelming majority of people in the UK don’t buy The Sun, Daily Mail or Daily Express.
-Yet most of us probably do shop with a company that advertises in these newspapers.
+The overwhelming majority of people in the UK don’t buy The Sun, Daily Mail or any other publications that uses hate to get clicks.
+Yet most of us probably do shop with a company that advertises in them.